Alipoodle/SimplePresence/CONTRIBUTING.md

 ## **Do you intend to add a new feature or change an existing one?**

-* [Open a new issue](https://github.com/justdotJS/EasyRPC/issues/new).
-Be sure to include a **title and clear description**, and as much relevant information as possible.
+* Join the [Discord chat](https://discord.gg/MpnbrX7) and go to the `#suggest` chat. make sure to include a **title and clear description**, and as much relevant information as possible.
 Explain why it's a good change, anything that will break (e.g. old config won't work) and if it has any negative changes.

 ## **Do you have questions about the source code?**